In my previous

 blueman-applet is present within Gnome Shell and

-To hide the Bluetooth icon from the tray, first copy the config file1:
+To hide the Bluetooth icon from the tray, first copy the config file:

 cp /etc/xdg/autostart/blueman.desktop ~/.config/autostart

-NotShowIn=GNOME; into that file2.
-Note that the setting appear to be case-sensitive, so make sure that the spelling is right.
+that the setting appear to be case-sensitive, so make sure that the

 This is a 18th post of #100daystooffload.